kamrulhasan-01/data-analyst_Sales_insights/README.md

 # data-analyst_Sales_insights

 Data Analysis Using SQL
-Show all customer records
+1. Show all customer records

     SELECT * FROM customers;

-Show total number of customers
+2. Show the total number of customers

     SELECT count(*) FROM customers;

-Show transactions for Chennai market (market code for chennai is Mark001
+3. Show transactions for the Chennai market (the market code for Chennai is Mark001

     SELECT * FROM transactions where market_code='Mark001';

-Show distrinct product codes that were sold in chennai
+4. Show distinct product codes that were sold in Chennai

     SELECT distinct product_code FROM transactions where market_code='Mark001';

-Show transactions where currency is US dollars
+5. Show transactions where the currency is US dollars

     SELECT * from transactions where currency="USD"

-Show transactions in 2020 join by date table
+6. Show transactions in 2020 join by date table

     SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;

-Show total revenue in year 2020,
+7. Show total revenue in the year 2020,

     SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.currency="INR\r" or transactions.currency="USD\r";

-Show total revenue in year 2020, January Month,
+8. Show total revenue in the year 2020, January Month,

     SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and and date.month_name="January" and (transactions.currency="INR\r" or transactions.currency="USD\r");

-Show total revenue in year 2020 in Chennai
+9. Show total revenue in the year 2020 in Chennai

     SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.market_code="Mark001";

 Data Analysis Using Power BI
 Formula to create norm_amount column